LightWare-Optoelectronics/LW316-docs/serial.md

 !> `Flags` and `CRC` are 16 bit integers.
 Their bytes should be in little-endian order (least significant first) when being written into a packet.

+The ID byte represents the command to read or write.

 The packet always begins with a start byte of 0xFE and is followed by a set of flags as described below:

 | 15 ..
 6 | 5 ..
 1 | 0 |
 |---|---|---|
 | Packet length: 0 to 1023 | Reserved | Write bit |

-The ID byte represents the command to read or write.
+!> Note that the packet length includes the ID byte plus the data length.

 ## Checksum
 Some stuff about the crc.
 CRC 16 CCITT 0x1021